 Your genes have been exposed to sunlight for millions of years and to blue light for less than thirty years.
 It makes sense that your genes have not adapted to this modern, artificial light.
 And because of it, your mitochondria are suffering.
 This is how something seemingly as benign as the lights in your house could actually be adding to your fatigue.

 Shedding some light on your mitochondria and fatigue

 Your mitochondria are your body’s power plants.
 These tiny structures, found within nearly every cell in your body, produce a substance called ATP (adenosine triphosphate).
 And ATP is the energy that powers your body.

 Those with chronic fatigue syndrome (myalgic encephalomyelitis) have a reduced functioning of their mitochondria.
 This results in a net energy deficit.
 (5) In order to increase your energy and overcome fatigue, you need to optimize your mitochondrial function.

 And the lighting you use in your environment is the perfect place to start.

-Just like you, your mitochondria have evolved over millions of years to utilize the energy of the sun.
+Just like you, your mitochondria have evolved over millions of years to use the energy of the sun.
 They have not adapted to utilizing the blue wavelengths found in modern daylight sources.

 One study showed that after only six hours of exposure to blue light, mitochondria were not able to produce energy as efficiently.
 As exposure time increased beyond six hours, mitochondrial function continued to decline.
-(6) It is hypothesized that exposure to blue light increases cellular aging and age-related illness.
-This occurs because blue light is thought to damage the DNA of your mitochondria.
+(6) Some scientists believe that exposure to blue light increases cellular aging and age-related illness.
+This is because they believe blue light damagse the DNA of your mitochondria.

 Suffice it to say that if you’re dealing with fatigue, you need to minimize your exposure to blue light.
 But what do you use for lighting then?